EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Conclusion

 \section{Conclusion}

 In this paper, we presented EERO, a novel mathematical framework devised to construct classification rules for Early Exit in deep learning networks.
 This framework targets the pivotal challenge of optimizing computational efficiency while enhancing model performance.
 EERO approaches the problem by modeling it as a classification with a reject option, providing a feasible solution for scenarios involving a single Early Exit.
-For multi-exit scenarios, our innovative approach hinges on an aggregation procedure employing exponential weights.
+For multi-exit scenarios, our innovative approach hinges on an aggregation with exponential weights in order to tune the exiting probabilities.
 A key strength of EERO lies in its flexibility and generalizability, enabling it to be applied across various model architectures.
 This adaptability makes EERO a versatile tool, well-suited for diverse applications in the realm of efficient deep learning.

-Our extensive experiments on ImageNet and Cifar-100 using the Resnet-18, MSDNet and the ConvNext architectures respectively demonstrated the efficacy of our proposed framework.
-These results not only shed light on the intricate workings of multi-head deep neural networks but also offer practical strategies to enhance model accuracy while reducing computational budget.
+Our experiments on ImageNet and CIFAR-100 using the Resnet-18, MSDNet and the ConvNext architectures respectively demonstrated the efficiency of our framework.
+The results not only shed light on the intricate workings of multi-head deep neural networks but also offer practical strategies to enhance model accuracy while reducing computational budget.
 This has important implications for edge computing and making the field of deep learning more sustainable.

-Despite our promising results, the study presents opportunities for further refinement.
-For instance, the disparity between our model's performance and the oracles' suggests potential areas of improvement in our methodology.
-Future work could, therefore, focus on developing more sophisticated strategies for optimizing Early Exits and further closing this performance gap.

-In conclusion, our study charts a new course for exploiting multi-head deep learning models, delivering promising results and setting clear targets for future work.
-We anticipate that our findings will stimulate further research in this direction, paving the way for more efficient and sustainable deep learning practices.